Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Methods

 \paragraph{Uhlmann fidelity.}

 \paragraph{Population fidelity.}

 \paragraph{Filter function discrepancy.} $\dF = F_{\mathrm{FF}} - F_{\heom{}}$ (positive indicates FF overestimates fidelity).

 \paragraph{Even-$n$ cycle counting convention.} Compiled-pulse analyses adopt an even-$n$ convention: $n_\pi = 2, 4, 6, 8, 10$ (equivalently, $n_\mathrm{cycle} = 1, \ldots, 5$ complete CPMG cycles).
 This eliminates a systematic odd--even modulation arising from the net rotation parity of the refocusing sequence: an odd number of $\pi$~pulses leaves a residual $\pi$~rotation about the refocusing axis, whereas an even number returns to the identity.
-For the $d = 3$ transmon, this residual rotation couples the $\ket{0}\!\leftrightarrow\!\ket{1}$ and $\ket{1}\!\leftrightarrow\!\ket{2}$ transitions asymmetrically through the anharmonicity ($\alpha \approx \SI{-293}{\mega\hertz}$), producing per-point $\chi$-space deviations of $\sim$4\% on average (up to $\sim$5\%) from the even-$n$ power-law trend (Supplementary Information, Section~\ref{si:fitting_robustness}).
-The complementary all-$n$ analysis ($n = 1$--$10$) is reported as a robustness check (Section~\ref{si:cpmg_params}).
+For the $d = 3$ transmon, this residual rotation couples the $\ket{0}\!\leftrightarrow\!\ket{1}$ and $\ket{1}\!\leftrightarrow\!\ket{2}$ transitions asymmetrically through the anharmonicity ($\alpha \approx \SI{-293}{\mega\hertz}$), producing per-point $\chi$-space deviations of $\sim$4\% on average (up to $\sim$5\%) from the even-$n$ power-law trend (Supplementary Information, SI Sec.~\ref{supp:si:fitting_robustness}).
+The complementary all-$n$ analysis ($n = 1$--$10$) is reported as a robustness check (SI Sec.~\ref{supp:si:cpmg_params}).

 \paragraph{Scaling analysis in $\chi$-space.} Because the infidelity $\varepsilon = 1 - W_n/W_0$ saturates near unity for compiled \SI{80}{\nano\second} pulses, the primary scaling metric is the decoherence function $\chi_n = -\ln(W_n/W_0)$, fitted as $\chi(n) = B\,n^\gamma$ in log-log space.
 This $\chi$-space parametrisation provides better-conditioned fits ($R^2 > 0.99$ for X-\cpmg{}) and is the metric used for all even-$n$ scaling exponents reported in the main text.